Tag: world series

 Aerial view of Polo Grounds (III), 1922.

-1921 & 1922: The Yankees won their first American League pennant and again in 1922, but lost the World Series to the Giants both times.
-The Giants remained the better franchise.
+1921 & 1922: The Yankees won their first two American League pennants, but lost the World Series to the Giants both times.
+The Giants remained the better franchise, but not for long.

 1923: Yankees owner, Jacob Ruppert, planned on vacating the Polo Grounds.
 He wanted a ballpark that he could control, so he built a stadium across the Harlem River from the Polo Grounds at 161st Street and River Avenue in The Bronx.
 Yankee Stadium dwarfed the Polo Grounds.
 When Giants owner Charles Stoneham expanded the Polo Grounds, but it remained smaller than Yankee Stadium.
 That Autumn, the Polo Grounds hosted the Heavyweight Championship fight in which challenger Luis Firpo knocked Jack Dempsey out of the ring, but Dempsey got back in before the count of 10, and knocked Firpo out.
 A few weeks later the Polo Grounds hosted another World Series.
 This time, the Yankees beat the Giants.